These reports let you collect and compare general statistics on content.

 Time on content shows the average amount of time that users interacted with the content, including reading text, watching videos, and working with interactive elements.
 The longer the engagement time, the more interested the audience is.

-Review at the full scroll and full read funnels to understand when readers leave.
+Look at the full read funnel to understand at what point in the article readers leave.
 This helps you decide where content can be improved.
 You can then compare values from before and after the changes.

 - Identify how users read content from different devices